 Location.
 41° 22.995′ N, 74° 40.259′ W. Marker is in Town of Deerpark, New York, in Orange County.
 Marker is on U.S. 209, on the left when traveling north.
 Just north of the City of Port Jervis line.
 Touch for map.
 Marker is in this post office area: Port Jervis NY 12771, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker, measured as the crow flies.
-Indian Raid (about 400 feet away, measured in a direct line); a different marker also named Indian Raid (approx. 0.8 miles away); Site of Fort Van Auken (was approx. 0.9 miles away but has been reported missing. ); Wihlahoosa Cave (approx. 0.9 miles away); Oldest Church (approx. 0.9 miles away); Old Mine Road (approx. 0.9 miles away); The Crane House (approx. one mile away); Decker Fort (approx. one mile away); Canal Basin (approx. 1.1 miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+Indian Raid (about 400 feet away, measured in a direct line); a different marker also named Indian Raid (approx. 0.8 miles away); Wihlahoosa Cave (approx. 0.9 miles away); Oldest Church (approx. 0.9 miles away); Old Mine Road (approx. 0.9 miles away); The Crane House (approx. one mile away); Decker Fort (approx. one mile away); Canal Basin (approx. 1.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York.
-This page has been viewed 458 times since then and 15 times this year.
+It was originally submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York.
+This page has been viewed 506 times since then and 36 times this year.
 Last updated on January 9, 2013, by Bruce T. Crandall of Goshen, New York.
 Photo 1. submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York. • Bill Pfingsten was the editor who published this page.